tom-jagus/tom-jagus/meta/principles.md

 # ⚖️ Principles

-This is a high-level summary of the principles I follow when building systems, writing code, structuring projects, or solving problems.
-These are meant to be portable, repeatable defaults that reduce ambiguity and support long-term clarity.
+These are the habits, defaults, and small rules I rely on to keep my work clear, maintainable, and useful — for myself and for anyone else who might work with me or pick up what I’ve built.

+They're not set in stone, but they help me move faster, make better decisions, and stay consistent across projects.

-For detailed rules, standards, and examples, see the `standards/` directory.
+For more detailed standards and examples, check the `standards/` folder.

 ## 🔍 Naming & Structure